Popular Monster (album)

 Popular Monster is the fifth studio album by American rock band Falling in Reverse, released on August 16, 2024, through Epitaph Records.

 It is the final album to feature founding guitarist Derek Jones, who played on the title track before his death in 2020.
 The album features guest appearances from rapper Tech N9ne, Slaughter to Prevail vocalist Alex Terrible, country singer/rapper Jelly Roll and former All Elite Wrestling and WWE wrestler Saraya Bevis (Paige).

 While it is the band's first album in seven years, it features singles that were originally released dating back to 2019.

+The album cover features frontman Ronnie Radke's mugshot after being arrested for domestic assault in 2012.